kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 <figcaption>Slow stroll through Chikatsuyu</figcaption>
 </figure>

-The plan: walk down to *Hongu* (本宮).
-Most people just walk straight from here, but, presumably, the views as you descend from *Hosshinmon-oji* are nicer than starting in *Chikatsuyu*, so we will make that bet.
-We'll hop on a bus to get to the trail.
-Ultimately, the destination is the same.

 <div class="asterisks">***</div>

 *"What's going on here?"* I wonder, confused as I get on the bus.
 There's like what appears to be two hundred people inside.
 It feels chaotic and messy, and everyone's staring at us while we orient ourselves.
 I sigh. *"I can't believe we're standing for a whole hour with these heavy bags!"*.

-As we look around and try to figure out where to stay, humbly peeking over backrests in search of spots, I notice people are sitting on their luggages in the aisle, something I'd never seen before.
-It looks totally unsafe, but I won't judge.
+As I look around to figure out where to stay or where to stack the backpack, humbly peeking over backrests in search of spots, I notice people are sitting on their luggage in the aisle.
+"Weird", I frown one eyebrow.
+I've never seen that before.
+It looks totally unsafe, but who am I to judge?!

 A woman points at me and to the aisle, as if saying, *"You, stay there!"* I get even more confused.
 But, as I scan the corridor, I don't see any suitcase or luggage wheel.
 Wait a second!
 This bus has a fifth seat that folds from beside another seat, fitting five people per row!
+I nod and, while saying a few *Arigato's*, rush to sit down.

 Japan really is the country of the future.

 <figure>
 ￼<img src="/images/posts/2025-10-03-five-days-on-the-kumano-kodo/day2/L1010020.JPG" loading="lazy" />
-<figcaption>As the bus stops and collects americans and europeans, they, one by one, interject and laugh, "hey, look, there's another seat in the middle!"</figcaption>
+<figcaption>As the bus stops and collects Americans and Europeans, they, one by one, interject and laugh, "hey, look, there's another seat in the middle!"</figcaption>
 </figure>

 <figure>